 Facebook wants to provide the best experience to its users and will prioritise showing ads that are best suited for each placement.
 So if you’re planning to run an ad on both Feed and Story placements, we recommend uploading two separate creatives under the same ad (refer to image below).

 You may have set up an ad set with auto placements (targeting all placements such as feeds, stories, audience network, etc) and you have uploaded one version of your ad creative.
 Based on placement reports you realize that you have great potential on story placements however it never seems to get enough budget allocation.

 This is because Facebook wants to provide the best experience to its users and therefore will prioritize showing ads that are best suited for each placement, and unfortunately, your ads may not be the ones.

 Inefficient Budget Distribution

-Does any of the above sound familiar?
-Although of course, there are various other reasons as to why your campaigns might not be producing the best results, these are some of the most common ones that most clients experience.
+Of course, there are various other reasons as to why your campaigns might not be producing the best results, these are some of the most common ones that most clients experience.
 Now that you know that these mistakes are avoidable, start applying the best practices to ensure that you are getting the most out of your money spent on Facebook ads.